HorvathLab/NGS/RNA2DNA/docs/OutputFiles.md

 # RNA2DNA Output Files

+RNA2DNA output files are created in the directory specified.
+The folder will be created if necessary.
+Existing files will be overwritten.

+## Summary

+The `summary_result.txt` file summarizes the count of each type of event observed.

+See example output files in the `RNA2DNA/data` directory.

 ## Event Files

 Each execution of RNA2DNA will create (up to) eight tab-separated value event files